Moiz-Ali-Moomin/Moiz-Ali-Moomin/README.md

 ---

-I’m a **DevOps Engineer With Cloud and Full Stack** with 4+ Years hands-on experience building and operating **production-scale cloud and Kubernetes-based systems**.
+I’m a **Full Stack Engineer have DevOps/Cloud Skills ** with 4+ Years hands-on experience building and operating **production-scale cloud and Kubernetes-based systems**.

 - 🔭 I work on **end-to-end DevOps projects**, focusing on infrastructure automation, CI/CD pipelines, container orchestration, and production reliability.